EmilSV/WebGPUSharp/README.md

 WebGPU native bindings with a safe C# wrapper API on top mirroring the JavaScript API in the browser.

 ## Overview
 WebGPUSharp provides low-level bindings to the native WebGPU API through P/Invoke [without runtime marshalling](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/disabled-marshalling).
 Along with a high-level C# wrapper that closely follows the WebGPU JavaScript API.
-This allows developers to write GPU-accelerated applications in C# with a familiar API surface and to translate WebGPU JavaScript code to C# easily.
+This allows developers to write GPU-accelerated applications in C# with a safe managed API surface and to translate WebGPU JavaScript code to C# easily.

 ## Installation
 WebGPUSharp requires .NET 10 or later.
 You can install the package via NuGet: